davetang/learning_docker/gitlab/README.md

 # gitlab/gitlab-ee   14.2.3-ee.0   9654fe42c8b2   9 days ago   2.43GB
 ```

-Start a container.
-(This takes a couple of minutes to start up depending on your compute resources; check `docker ps -a` and make sure the container does not say "health: starting" anymore.)
+Next we'll run a container in detached mode, expose some ports, and mount some volumes.
+(The container takes a couple of minutes to start up [especially the first time you run this step]; check `docker ps -a` and make sure the container does not say "health: starting" anymore.)

 ```bash
 export GITLAB_HOME=$HOME/gitlab